Elder Care Rochester

 - Body weight.
 Being overweight or obese is strongly associated with high blood pressure.

-- Lifestyle.
-Too much salt in the diet and/or too much alcohol raises the risk.
-As does stress.
-On the other hand, exercise and quitting smoking significantly lower risk.
+- Too much salt in the diet and/or too much alcohol raises the risk.
+As do stress, smoking, and lack of exercise.
+On the other hand, becoming more active and quitting smoking significantly decrease risk.

 When blood pressure is measured, the result is two numbers, such as 114/76 (read: 114 over 76).
 The top number (114) reflects the pressure in your blood vessels when the heart contracts.
 A reading of less than 120 mmHg is considered healthy.
-A reading of 140 mmHg or more is considered high.
+120-129 mmHg is “elevated,” and 130 mmHg or more is considered high.

 The bottom number reflects the pressure in the blood vessels when the blood is “coasting” while the heart fills up between beats.
-A reading of less than 80 mmHg is normal.
-A person has high blood pressure if the bottom number is 90 mmHG or more.
+A reading of less than 80 mmHg is normal, and a larger number is considered high.

 Return to top